isaac-sim/IsaacLab/docs/source/tutorials/04_sensors/add_sensors_on_robot.rst

 While in this tutorial, we went over creating and using different sensors, there are many more sensors available in the :mod:`sensors` module.
 We include minimal examples of using these sensors in the ``source/standalone/tutorials/04_sensors`` directory.
-For completion, these scripts can be run using the following commands:
+For completeness, these scripts can be run using the following commands:

 .. code-block:: bash